 Before you can be admitted, we must receive an official transcript from each university or college you have attended.
 The official transcript must be sent directly from the university or college to the KU Graduate Application Processing Center at this address:

 Alternatively an official electronic transcript can be sent directly from the college or university to the Graduate Program Coordinator.

 When you submit the online application, a copy of official transcripts may be uploaded to your application.
 However, we must receive official transcripts by the end of your 1st semester.

-GRE Exam Scores - NOTICE: GRE score requirement is waived until spring 2023.
+GRE Exam Scores The GRE requirment is waived until 2023

 Applicants for the MS and PhD graduate programs are required to take all three sections of the General GRE (Analytical, Quantitative and Verbal).
 While our Department does not have a minimum required score for the GRE, most admitted applicants have at least a 155 on the Quantitative Section of the exam.
 However, decisions to admit are based on a prospective student’s entire application package.
 Admitted students with highly competitive application packages will be considered for GRA/GTA responsibilities.